No items found.

 To sell equity, the entrepreneur needs to have a good grasp of the company’s value - no easy feat, given that the business often has virtually no revenue, an uncertain demand frontier, and only a beta version of their product to show.

-Accompanying the valuation, the startup needs a pitch deck - a document that summarizes the business in a way that makes investors want to invest their capital in it.
+Accompanying the valuation, startup founders need a pitch deck - a document that summarizes the business in a way that makes investors want to invest their capital in it.

 Rarely more than 15 pages, the startup pitch deck needs to be compelling to investors in a way that has them in little doubt that using their hard-earned funds on your business is a better bet than in the much-safer underpriced stock on the Nasdaq that they’ve already identified.